-The Design-Build Team will not be required to design, locate or install new Logo Signs (blue service signs with specific business panels) within the US 421 / I-40 Business Corridor Signing Limits.
-The Design-Build Team shall design, fabricate and install overlay panels on existing logo signs within the US 421 / I-40 Business Corridor Signing Limits for the exit numbers provided by the Department.
+The Design-Build Team will not be required to design, locate or install new Logo Signs (blue service signs with specific business panels).

 If damage occurs to the Logo Signs and / or the business panels during construction, the Design-Build Team shall immediately notify the Division Logo Coordinator.
 The Design-Build Team shall replace all Logo Signs and / or business panels that are damaged during construction.
 If the Logo Signs are replaced, the Design-Build Team shall remove the business panels and deliver them to the Division Logo Coordinator.
 During project construction, the Design-Build Team shall maintain the Logo Signs order of preference in accordance with the MUTCD Section 2J.01.